Nalipp/Stat-su/README.md

   refactor
   - xsummary components into cpt and cnt
+  - refactor ItemCnt to use time format from time-utils
+          // there is a bug with total time missing now (hard reset??)
   - move total time calculation to parrent TimeSlipCnt
   - update the total time calcusation state whenever time is submited and send the state to child summaryCnt